schuang/mpi-tutorial/docs/source/slides/mpi-part2.md

     - Requires MPI communication!

-## General data layout
+## Data layout and communication

 ![](fig/local-ghost-arrays.svg){ height=60% }

-- On each process, data structure contains both "local" and "ghost" data.
+- The data structure ("local array") contains the "internal" and "ghost" parts

 - Use MPI communication to update/fill ghost data

-- Proceeds with "local" computation with the ghost data like in the sequential case
+- With ghost data, computational may proceed locally similiar to the sequential case

 ## Data layout - general observations

+- Computers can only perform local (in-memory) computations

-- When partitioning a global problem into multiple parts, "ghost" regions are created
+- When partitioning a global problem, "ghost" regions are created to compensate the effects of partitioning

     - For some problems, there is no ghost region, i.e. the parts can be computed completely independently (no MPI communication!)